 Now we got phase two.

-And what did the Obama administration officials know?
+What did the State Department know and what did the Obama administration officials know?

-Now we have he sent Friday was the deadline to get specific answers from Obama administration officials.
+Now, we have, he sent Friday was the deadline to get specific answers from Obama administration officials.

 We haven't gotten word.